-High School Football Preview: Goddard-Eisenhower Tigers
+High school football preview: Goddard-Eisenhower Tigers

 WICHITA, Kan.
 (KSNW) — Goddard-Eisenhower head coach Darrin Fisher and company are focused on finishing strong week to week.
 Last year, the team went 3-6 but actually had a lead in the fourth quarter of nearly every single game.
 Five of their six losses last season came by a combined 15 points.

 “If you look at yards per game or literally any stat, we were leading heading into the fourth quarter.
-Once again, I think that kind of goes back to platooning those guys and making sure everyone is staying fresh.”
+Once again, I think that kind of goes back to platooning those guys and making sure everyone is staying fresh,” Fisher said.

 That’s why one of the ways they are doing that is not having players on the field for both offense and defense so they’ll be able to conserve their energy for the game’s most important moments.